Motherboard

 The technological turn we are experiencing has several faces.
 A central processor manages the information just like the human brain uses data made available to it by the senses.
 By photographing CPUs, by enlarging them and arranging them to form a mosaic, Nicolas Ruel creates another series of portraits, as though each CPU has its own unique personality.
 The intertwining effect resulting from this expansion, a sort of electronic tatami, is an interplay between uniformity and diversity.

-CPU (DETAIL)
+CPU (detail)

 SEMICONDUCTOR 1